MickMarch/Canadian_Homelessness_Analysis/README.md

 - Snow on the Ground (snow accumulation).

 <b>Precipitation :</b><br>
 Although one might think initially that this would have a high effect on crime, it turned out the be the least of the 4 weather types.
-Not surprisingly bicycle theft did have a significant decline as percipitation increased.
+Not surprisingly bicycle theft did have a significant decline as precipitation increased.
 However the overall slope was negligable.<br>
 ![Precipitation Scatter](Doc_Assets/MachineLearning/ml_reg_precipitation.PNG)

 <b>Air Pressure :</b><br>